Guide to the Thematic Material of Parsifal

 Below, left: Cartoon of "Wagner composing", from The Illustrated Sporting and Dramatic News, 9 June 1877.

-An Economy of Material
+An Economy of Musical Material

 A striking characteristic of the score of Parsifal is the economy of musical material.
 On close examination and analysis, the entire score is found to have been constructed out of variations on a small set of melodic ideas, most of which appear in the first six bars of the prelude to the first act, and an equally limited set of harmonic ideas.
 This may be seen as an extreme refinement of Wagner's approach in Das Rheingold and Tristan und Isolde.
 Whereas in his earlier works the thematic material was clear cut, so that for example Wotan's material was contrasted to that of Fricka, in Parsifal the characters seem to blur into each other, so that it is almost impossible to find a boundary at which the music of Kundry stops and the music of Klingsor begins.
 The musical material seems to be used more to tie characters together than to delineate them as individuals, i.e. to describe relationships rather than those related.
 The music of Amfortas and Kundry has more to tell about the common ground between these two characters than about them separately.

 A few principles or patterns in Wagner's use of musical motives can be identified.
-Firstly, each musical idea appears first in the orchestra, and is only later (and sometimes only much later) heard in the vocal line.
+First, each musical idea (with one exception) appears first in the orchestra, and is only later (and sometimes only much later) heard in the vocal line.
 Typically, new (or derived) ideas are presented in one of the three preludes or in the two interludes known as the Transformation Music.
 Secondly, the significance of a musical motive becomes defined when it is first heard in association with something that is seen on, or heard from, the stage.
 Thirdly, the complete or extended form of a motif is usually much more than the fragment(s) we hear at first.
 In particular, the musical motives of Agony, Prophecy and Klingsor's Magic emerge gradually, at first appearing as the tiniest fragment of two or three notes, that eventually grows into a melodic and harmonic complex several bars in length.

-It is, however, the elucidation of relationships between the musical material and the dramatic action that makes the exercise worthwhile.
+It is the elucidation of relationships between the musical material and the dramatic action that makes the exercise worthwhile.
 Otherwise it is reduced to a sterile activity of labelling musical motives, like butterflies in a museum, so that they may be listed in a handbook such as those that have been sold at Bayreuth for over a century.
 The quest for musical relationships is a rewarding one, and the discoveries to be made provide insights not only into the process of composition but also into the ideas beneath the surface of the music-drama.

 Copyright notice: Except for copying to disk for archival purposes, and for normal fair use exceptions relating to the quoting of short passages for purposes of commentary and the like, no part of the writing or the non-public domain graphics either herein or in the local links hereto may be reproduced, stored in a retrieval system, transmitted or retransmitted in any form by any means without the express prior written consent of Derrick Everett.
 Rights in remote links are as established by their respective owners.